shedskin/shedskin/doc/README.rst

  - download and unpack it

- - install the XCode development environment
+ - install the Apple XCode development environment

  - install the Boehm garbage collector; without a package manager, download the source package and run: